Workplace Biodiversity Champion Inspires Us All to Do More

 hermes9

 A: By designing spaces that are attractive and include elements that are proven to boost mood and relaxation, for example, by adding biophilic elements into your design, like green plants and nature-based colour palettes.
-Opt for a “resi-mmercial” style with more soft furnishings, some sofa seating, and by providing some private working options to allow people to experience some of the quiet time they found easy to get at home, and by offering flexibility to work from or the office and home some of the time.
+Opt for a “resi-mmercial” style with more soft furnishings, some sofa seating, and by providing some private working options to allow people to experience some of the quiet time they found easy to get at home, and by offering flexibility to work from the office and home some of the time.

 If you want to begin encouraging people back to the office, you need to think about what the benefits are for them.
 People can work easily from home, so why do they want to go back?
 I am working on helping organisations with this by creating better and more enticing environments to welcome people back to the office space.